Quantum Bayesian Networks: Compositionality and Typing via Linear Logic: Introduction

 \subparagraph{Quantum Bayesian Networks, issues.}

 Quantum Bayesian networks are still an emerging field, not as developed as their classical counterparts.
 A crucial missing feature is the ability to compute the semantics of the model (the desired marginal distribution) through intermediate, partial computations, without ever computing the full joint distribution.
 Put differently, what is lacking is \emph{compositionality}, which would enable computing a model's denotation as a function of its subparts, alongside modular reasoning.
 A closely related question concerns \emph{modularity}: when can causal descriptions of systems as subparts be used to construct larger models?
-A well-established tool to ensure modularity are \emph{types}, that specify precise contracts (\eg{} input/output behaviors) for the components of a system.
+A well-established tool to ensure modularity are \emph{types}, that specify precise contracts (\eg\ input/output behaviors) for the components of a system.

-\subparagraph{The goal of this paper}
+\subparagraph{The goal of this paper.}

-is twofold. \begin{itemize} \item To address the lack of compositionality and modularity in the setting of \QBNs\ by introducing methods and concepts from denotational semantics and proof theory, thereby enabling compositional principles and a typing discipline. \item To develop a framework fully compatible with Bayesian networks and Bayesian inference, thus paving the way for the application of the techniques developed in that context. \end{itemize}
+We have two main objectives in this paper. \begin{itemize} \item To address the lack of compositionality and modularity in the setting of quantum Bayesian networks by introducing methods and concepts from denotational semantics and proof theory, thereby enabling compositional principles and a typing discipline. \item To develop a framework fully compatible with Bayesian networks and Bayesian inference, thus paving the way for the application of the techniques developed in that context. \end{itemize}

 \emph{Compositionality and modularity} facilitate reasoning about complex systems and their properties, ensuring that the meaning of the system can be derived systematically and in a principled way from the meanings of its parts, and allowing components to be analyzed and replaced independently.
 Compositionality also enables modular reasoning about inference.